Table of Contents

 Chemokines are usually bound to proteoglycans on the endothelium or are present in the extracellular matrix, where they can cause concentration gradients when required.
 Their actions occur by binding to G-protein coupled chemokine receptors on target cells.

 Tumor necrosis factors

-Tumour necrosis factor (TNF) is a cytokine produced by activated macrophages, mast cells, endothelial cells and other cell types.
-TNF is secreted in response to microbial products, products of T lymphocytes and immune complexes.
+Tumor necrosis factor (TNF) is a cytokine produced by activated macrophages, mast cells, endothelial cells, and other cell types.
+TNF is secreted in response to microbial products, products of T-lymphocytes and immune complexes.

 Transforming growth factors

-It has a number of functions.
-TGF-β is chemotactic for macrophages, neutrophils, lymphocytes, smooth muscle cells and fibroblasts.
+TGF-β is chemotactic for macrophages, neutrophils, lymphocytes, smooth muscle cells, and fibroblasts.
 It stimulates the synthesis of TIMP (tissue inhibitor of metalloproteinase), angiogenesis and fibroplasia.
 TGF-β inhibits matrix metalloproteinase (MMP) production and keratinocyte proliferation.
 It also plays a role in regulating cytokines, including integrin expression.